Sudam23/Sudam23/README.md

 ## 💞️ Looking to Collaborate On
     I’m open to collaborations on AI/ML projects, especially in:
+    1. A NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning.
-    1. Computer Vision
+    2. Computer Vision.
-    2. Deep Learning and it's application in Natural Language Processing
+    3. Deep Learning and it's application in Natural Language Processing.

 ## 💬 Ask me about
     1. Python Programming